reactivly/reactivly/README.md

-# Building Real-Time Apps with `@myorg`
+# Building Real-Time Apps with `@reactivly`

 Most modern applications should be **reactive by default**—when the data changes in the database, all connected clients should update instantly.
-Instead of wiring together multiple tools, the `@myorg/server` and `@myorg/client` packages provide a unified system for **type-safe queries, mutations, and live updates** out of the box.
+Instead of wiring together multiple tools, the `@reactivly/server` and `@reactivly/client` packages provide a unified system for **type-safe queries, mutations, and live updates** out of the box.

 ## 1. Defining Reactive Sources